RobertLikesCoding/OpenLayers-Points-Of-Interest/README.md

 ## Idea

-This app is going to use the Open Layers API to how a map with markers of my favourite locations in my area.
+This app is going to use the Open Layers API to show a map with markers of my favourite locations in my area.
 This is to get to know the Open Layers API and experementing with it's functionalities.

 ## Features